 What tools do the professionals use?

 - A computer.
 Maybe that sounds obvious to some people, but some of you are reading this article from your phone or a library computer.
-For serious web development, it's better to invest in a desktop computer (Windows, Mac, or Linux).
+For serious web development, it's better to invest in a desktop or laptop computer (Windows, Mac, or Linux).

 - A text editor, to write code in.
 This could be a text editor (e.g. Brackets, Atom or Visual Studio Code), or a hybrid editor (e.g. Dreamweaver).
 Office document editors are not suitable for this use, as they rely on hidden elements that interfere with the rendering engines used by web browsers.

 - Web browsers, to test code in.
 Currently the most-used browsers are Firefox, Chrome, Opera, Safari, and Internet Explorer.
 You should also test how your site performs on mobile devices and on any old browsers your target audience may still be using extensively (such as IE 6–8.)

 - A graphics editor, like GIMP, Paint.NET, or Photoshop, to make images for your web pages.

 - A version control system, to manage files on servers, collaborate on a project with a team, share code and assets, and avoid editing conflicts.
 Right now Git is the most popular version control tool, and the GitHub code hosting service, based on Git, is also very popular.

 - A FTP program, used on older webhosting accounts to manage files on servers (Git is increasingly replacing FTP for this purpose).
 There are loads of (S)FTP programs available including Cyberduck, Fetch, and FileZilla.

 - Templates, libraries, frameworks, etc., to speed up writing common functionality.